-Authority and responsibility has been delegated by the board to the chief executive officer and the group executive committee for the implementation of the strategy and operational plans, and the ongoing management of the business.
+Authority and responsibility has been delegated by the board to the CEO and the group executive for the implementation of the strategy and operational plans, and the ongoing management of the business.
 This responsibility is cascaded down through the group and the group's strategies are incorporated into operating plans and budgets by business and function.